input-output-hk/peras-design/docs/reports/tech-report-1.md

   nextState = ...
 ``````

-The executable specification for the node model. is embodied in a typeclass `PerasNode` representing the abstract interface of nodes.
+The executable specification for the node model is embodied in a typeclass `PerasNode` representing the abstract interface of nodes.
 An `instance (Monad m, PerasNode n m) => RunModel NodeModel (RunMonad n m)` executes actions on a `PerasNode` and checks postconditions.
 This also could be generated by `agda2hs` from the specification.

 ```haskell
 class Monad m => PerasNode a m where